 The variety among biofouling organisms is highly diverse and extends far beyond attachment of barnacles and seaweeds.
 According to some estimates, over 1,700 species comprising over 4,000 organisms are responsible for biofouling which occurs in all oceans around the globe.
-Biofouling is divided into micro fouling – biofilm formation and bacterial adhesion, and macro fouling – attachment of larger organisms.

 BIO-FOULING IS INCREASING

 Although marine biofouling occurs in all oceans, the fouling risk is different in different areas.
 In general, tropical or sub-tropical waters are considered high risk areas with rapid growth and settlement of organisms.
 With average global water temperatures increasing, high risk fouling is expanding, covering larger areas.
 Since the 1990s, trade patterns have shifted and a dominating portion of seaborne trade is frequenting ports located in warmer waters.

 The existing fleet is estimated to consume 350 million tonnes of fuel per year, emitting 1.1 billion tons of CO2 and over 10 million tons of SO2.
 If leaving hulls unprotected, the fuel consumption would increase by more than 40% on average on the world fleet due to the sharp increase in surface roughness caused by marine fouling.
 Yet, it is commonly believed that there is a potential to improve another 10% on average driving development of new, more efficient and environmentally sound coatings.
 If successful, approximately 30BIL USD may be taken out from the operating costs of the world fleet, not to mention the emissions to air and the reduced risk of carrying invasive aquatic species hidden on a fouled hull.